curv3d/curv/ideas/TensorFlow.md

 learning and deep neural networks research, but the system is general enough to be applicable in a wide variety of other domains as well.

+TensorFlow and Curv are both tensor-based functional programming languages that execute code on the GPU.
+Beyond that surface similarity, they are totally different, but an integration into Curv would be possible, if it made sense.

 https://www.tensorflow.org/

 Magenta is a project use to use TensorFlow for procedurally generated art and music, which seems to align with the goals of Curv.
+But they now seem to focus solely on music.

 https://magenta.tensorflow.org/

+Lots of people doing 2D image manipulation using TensorFlow.
+What about 3D solid modelling, where solids are represented by tensor fields?